-Good to Know: By allowing a couple of hours between the application of retinol and vitamin C, even sensitive skins can avoid irritations.
+Good to Know: By allowing plenty of time between the application of retinol and vitamin C, even those with sensitive skin can avoid irritation.

 What Are the Benefits of Retinol?

 Also known as vitamin A, retinol is an antioxidant that protects the skin from environmental stressors trying to harm it.
-(FYI, in this article, we’re talking about over-the-counter retinol, not prescription-grade retinol products).
-Retinol has incredible anti-aging properties thanks to its ability to reach the middle layer of skin.
-By doing so, it keeps your look firm and tight and provides a fresh and revitalized appearance.
-It also creates a plumping effect that reduces the appearance of wrinkles and fine lines and helps prolong a more youthful appearance as it nurtures the skin.
+It has incredible anti-aging properties thanks to its ability to increase cell turnover and encouraging collagen production.
+By doing so, it keeps your look firm and tight and smooths lines and wrinkles.
+It also helps to refine pores and reduce the appearance of dark spots.

 What Are the Benefits of Vitamin C?

 Although vitamin C performs a myriad of functions, it’s probably most widely known for its ability to brighten skin.
-Like retinol, vitamin C is an antioxidant so it helps protect skin from environmental stressors that could potentially harm it.
+Like retinol, vitamin C is an antioxidant that helps protect skin from environmental stressors.
 It’s also a wonderful anti-aging product in that it reduces the appearance of wrinkles, fine lines, and dark spots.

 While you can definitely get your vitamin C from products you apply topically, you can also get it from certain foods like oranges, grapefruit, kiwi, spinach, and potatoes.